 Have the stranger let your dog sniff his hand.
 If your dog is friendly, the stranger can then pet the dog.

-Ask the stranger to give your dog a sit command if you have any treats.
-When the dog obeys, give the dog a treat.
+Ask the stranger to give your dog a sit command.
+If you have treats, give the dog one when it obeys.

 Understand and respect your dog’s personality and boundaries.
 Learn how dogs communicate.